Dakraid/traefik-simplified-bad-bot-blocker/README.md

 Traefik Plugin based on the [Apache Ultimate Bad Bot Blocker](https://github.com/mitchellkrogza/apache-ultimate-bad-bot-blocker/tree/master).
 It blocks IP addresses, CIDR IP ranges and User-Agents from subscribed blocklists.

+This is an updated version that focuses on performance improvements.

 ## Configuration

 Middleware example: